FredHutch/proxmox-tools/README.md

   --cores CORES, -c CORES
                         Number of cores to be allocated for the machine.
                         Default: 2
-  --storenet, -n        use network storage (nfs, ceph) instead of local
+  --store-net, -s       use networked storage with backup (nfs, ceph) instead
-                        storage
+                        of local storage
-  --vmid VMID, -v VMID  vmid, proxmox primary key for a container or vm --debug, -g           verbose output for all commands
+  --bootstrap, -b       auto-configure the system using Chef.
+  --no-bootstrap, -n    do not auto-configure the system using Chef.

 ```

-let's say you want to deploy a new docker host named sausage:
+now let's say you want to deploy a new docker host named sausage:

 ```
 user@rhino3:~$ prox --mem 1024 --disk 8 new sausage